3 tbsp oil (canola, veg, olive)

 2 medium carrots, finely grated

-1 TB tamari (you can use soy sauce but tamari is lighter and less salty so it is recommended)
+1 tbsp tamari (you can use soy sauce but tamari is lighter and less salty so it is recommended)

 Salt and pepper to taste

 175g dried tagliatelle pasta (or any other type)

 Optional for garnish: Parmesan (vegan or regular), parsley, drizzle of olive oil